The process

 Ongoing Optionality

-We work with a small number of clients on an ongoing advisory basis — reviewing their situation annually, managing compliance requirements, adjusting their structure as circumstances evolve.
+We work with a small number of clients on an ongoing advisory basis — reviewing their situation annually, managing compliance requirements, and adjusting their structure as their circumstances or the relevant laws change.

 The process begins with a Departure Briefing.